MEET WAYNE

 Local Expert On Relationships & Psychosexual Therapy

 Registered with ACCPH as an Accredited Member & bound by a Code of Conduct, Wayne works with individuals as well as couples that are having issues which they would like resolved.
-Whether that be relationship issues and/or psychosexual themes, to help them understand and overcome the problems they face by helping them find the root of the issues and devising a strategy to overcome them.
+Whether that be relationship issues or psychosexual themes Wayne will help them to understand and overcome the problems they face by helping them find the root of the issues and devising a strategy to overcome them.

 Dr Adlem holds an Enhanced DBS Clearance and is a member of the update service.
 With a background in working within nursing teams for the NHS in various roles he has experience within a hospital setting working with the acutely unwell as well as outpatients.
 He has held membership with the RCN since March 2020.